Tiffany Haddish's Lawyers Call 4-Year-Old DUI Case 'Unprecedented' With No Victims

 Tiffany Haddish's attorneys have had it with the comedian's seemingly never-ending DUI case, demanding the whole thing be tossed since there wasn't a single injury or victim!

-Last week, Haddish's lawyers, Marissa Goldberg and Drew Findling, filed a motion saying her 4-year-old case of driving under the influence should be thrown out of court because it's stuck in legal limbo and negatively impacting her career.
+Last week, Haddish's lawyers, Marissa Goldberg and Drew Findling, filed a motion saying her 4-year-old misdemeanor case for driving under the influence should be thrown out of court because it's stuck in legal limbo and negatively impacting her career.

 But now the attorneys are going even further, telling TMZ ...
 "The procrastinated failure to rule on a misdemeanor case with no victims or injuries is unprecedented."